eokoneyo/eokoneyo.github.io/_posts/2014-08-13-First-real-jekyll-post.markdown

  then one e-commerce project which i made use of said php made me realise i need to actually learn HTML and so swallowing pride and all i learnt HTML; video tutorials and all. but thats not what this post is about is it?

- just testing jekyll, heard abbout jekyll two days ago.. and ive made up my mind to create my own jekyll website template :)
+ just testing jekyll, heard about jekyll two days ago.. and ive made up my mind to create my own jekyll website template :)

 {% highlight php linenos %}